Project Overview

 SUMMARY

-Going into this research, I assumed formats for these apps would be very similar in layout, but I was surprised to find that not many apps include the ability to both schedule tasks and learn about different pet species.
-I got to see what I felt worked and what I felt didn’t in terms of existing scheduling elements and animal guides.
+I looked into existing cat and dog care apps for useful features.
+Starting out, I was surprised to find that not many apps include the ability to both schedule tasks and learn about different pet species.
+I got to see what I felt worked and didn’t work for existing scheduling elements and animal guides.
 This gave me insight for when I start to organize and combine these two crucial sections of my app.

 Painpoints